Walter Ruttmann: Biography

 Ruttmann was born in Frankfurt am Main, the son of a wealthy mercantilist.
-He graduated high school in 1905 and began architectural studies in Zürich in 1907.
+He graduated from high school in 1905 and began architectural studies in Zürich in 1907.
 In 1909 Ruttmann began painting in Munich, where he befriended Paul Klee and Lyonel Feininger, and he would later paint in Marburg.

 Ruttmann was conscripted into the army in 1913, first serving in Darmstadt, and shortly after the outbreak of World War I he was sent to the Eastern Front, where he served as an artillery lieutenant and a gas defense officer.
 After spending 1917 in a hospital for post traumatic stress disorder, he began making films.
 Ruttmann had the financial means to work independently of the major German studios of the time.
-He founded Ruttmann-Film S.R.O. in Munich and patented an animation table, in June 1920.
+He founded Ruttmann-Film GmbH in Munich and patented an animation table, in June 1920.

 His first productions were the first fully animated German cartoons and abstract animated films.
 Lichtspiel: Opus I, produced between 1919 and 1921, premiered on 27 April 1921 at the Berlin Marmorhaus, and released for German theatrical distribution in 1922, is the "oldest fully abstract motion picture known to survive, using only animated geometric forms, arranged and shown without reference to any representational imagery".